Indian States with the Highest Divorce Rates: A Legal Perspective

 This article aims to examine the legal framework governing divorce in India and analyze the reasons behind the rising divorce rates in certain states, drawing on statistical data and socio-legal perspectives.

-Legal Framework of Divorce Rates in India
+Legal Framework of Divorce Rate in India

 Divorce in India is governed by personal laws, which vary across different religious communities: